Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-18 wrote sortlb function
 Spent 40 minutes.
 Wrote a sortlb function which uses pls to create a user-readable string to show progress of each player.

+### 2024-01-19 edited sortlb function and tried figuring a way to put structs in shm
+Spent 80 minutes.
+Really just struggled and experimented doing a bunch of different things on stack overflow.
+Sortlb function had a few errors like wrong types.
+Didn't accomplish anything really.

+### 2024-01-20 used mmap to create shared memory segments of structs and allowed updating and displaying leaderboard upon entering the correct word
+Spent 90 minutes.
+Searched stack overflow for ways to implement shm for structs.
+I resorted to using mmap() and then I had the subserver and server communicate to get the leaderboard string between each other.

 ## Jason Chao

 ### 2025-01-08 - TypeRacer Game Implementation